People's Army of Catalonia: History

 After the outbreak of the Spanish Civil War, the Generalitat of Catalonia began to assume powers that had not been devolved to it according to the Spanish Constitution and also according to its own Statute of Autonomy.
-On July 31, the Government of the Generalitat established a Defense Council, a clearly unconstitutional body given that the defense powers belonged to the Government of Madrid.
+On July 31, the Government of the Generalitat established a Defense Ministry, a clearly unconstitutional body given that the defense powers belonged to the Government of Madrid.
 The Generalitat also organized its own war industry.
 In autumn, following the decree of the central government by which the militias were militarized, the Generalitat took the first steps towards the creation of a "Catalan army".

 On October 24, 1936, the Generalitat of Catalonia dissolved the Central Committee of Antifascist Militias with the aim of reorganizing the military forces in Catalonia and militarizing paramilitary militia units.
 On December 6, 1936, the creation of the "People's Army of Catalonia" was decreed, decree signed by the Defense Minister of Catalonia, Felipe Díaz Sandino.
 The army was made up of 9 infantry regiments, 3 artillery regiments, 3 cavalry groups, 3 engineers' groups, a group of officers and a health group, grouping the forces of the Aragon front.
 It was decided to base the organization on regiments – and not in mixed brigades – which would be made up of about 6,500 troops, which could be organized into divisions.
 On December 16, three administrative divisions were established: the 1st, based in Barcelona, was under the command of Colonel Guillem de la Peña i Cusí; the 2nd, based in Girona, was under the command of Colonel José Villalba Rubio; and finally the 3rd, based in Tarragona, was commanded by commander Eduardo Medrano Rivas.
 In theory their forces were theoretically around 40,000 men, but these forces were more so on paper and in reality their strength was much smaller.